chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife diff </knife_diff.html>`_
      - .. tag knife_diff_summary

-       Use the ``knife diff`` subcommand to compare the differences between files and directories on the Chef server and in the chef-repo.
-For example, to compare files on the Chef server prior to an uploading or downloading files using the ``knife download`` and ``knife upload`` subcommands, or to ensure that certain files in multiple production environments are the same.
+       Use the ``knife diff`` subcommand to compare the differences between files and directories on the Chef Infra Server and in the chef-repo.
+For example, to compare files on the Chef Infra Server prior to an uploading or downloading files using the ``knife download`` and ``knife upload`` subcommands, or to ensure that certain files in multiple production environments are the same.
 This subcommand is similar to the ``git diff`` command that can be used to diff what is in the chef-repo with what is synced to a git repository.

        .. end_tag

    * - `knife download </knife_download.html>`_
      - .. tag knife_download_summary

-       Use the ``knife download`` subcommand to download roles, cookbooks, environments, nodes, and data bags from the Chef server to the current working directory.
-It can be used to back up data on the Chef server, inspect the state of one or more files, or to extract out-of-process changes users may have made to files on the Chef server, such as if a user made a change that bypassed version source control.
+       Use the ``knife download`` subcommand to download roles, cookbooks, environments, nodes, and data bags from the Chef Infra Server to the current working directory.
+It can be used to back up data on the Chef Infra Server, inspect the state of one or more files, or to extract out-of-process changes users may have made to files on the Chef Infra Server, such as if a user made a change that bypassed version source control.
 This subcommand is often used in conjunction with ``knife diff``, which can be used to see exactly what changes will be downloaded, and then ``knife upload``, which does the opposite of ``knife download``.

        .. end_tag

    * - `knife edit </knife_edit.html>`_
      - .. tag knife_edit_summary

-       Use the ``knife edit`` subcommand to edit objects on the Chef server.
+       Use the ``knife edit`` subcommand to edit objects on the Chef Infra Server.
 This subcommand works similar to ``knife cookbook edit``, ``knife data bag edit``, ``knife environment edit``, ``knife node edit``, and ``knife role edit``, but with a single verb (and a single action).

        .. end_tag

    * - `knife environment </knife_environment.html>`_
      - .. tag knife_environment_summary

-       Use the ``knife environment`` subcommand to manage environments within a single organization on the Chef server.
+       Use the ``knife environment`` subcommand to manage environments within a single organization on the Chef Infra Server.

        .. end_tag

    * - `knife exec </knife_exec.html>`_
      - .. tag knife_exec_summary

-       Use the ``knife exec`` subcommand to execute Ruby scripts in the context of a fully configured chef-client.
-Use this subcommand to run scripts that will only access Chef server one time (or otherwise very infrequently) or any time that an operation does not warrant full usage of the knife subcommand library.
+       Use the ``knife exec`` subcommand to execute Ruby scripts in the context of a fully configured Chef Infra Client.
+Use this subcommand to run scripts that will only access Chef Infra Server one time (or otherwise very infrequently) or any time that an operation does not warrant full usage of the knife subcommand library.

        .. end_tag

    * - `knife list </knife_list.html>`_
      - .. tag knife_list_summary

-       Use the ``knife list`` subcommand to view a list of objects on the Chef server.
+       Use the ``knife list`` subcommand to view a list of objects on the Chef Infra Server.
 This subcommand works similar to ``knife cookbook list``, ``knife data bag list``, ``knife environment list``, ``knife node list``, and ``knife role list``, but with a single verb (and a single action).

        .. end_tag

    * - `knife node </knife_node.html>`_
      - .. tag knife_node_summary

-       Use the ``knife node`` subcommand to manage the nodes that exist on a Chef server.
+       Use the ``knife node`` subcommand to manage the nodes that exist on a Chef Infra Server.

        .. end_tag

    * - `knife raw </knife_raw.html>`_
      - .. tag knife_raw_summary

-       Use the ``knife raw`` subcommand to send a REST request to an endpoint in the Chef server API.
+       Use the ``knife raw`` subcommand to send a REST request to an endpoint in the Chef Infra Server API.

        .. end_tag

    * - `knife recipe list </knife_recipe_list.html>`_
      - .. tag knife_recipe_list_summary

-       Use the ``knife recipe list`` subcommand to view all of the recipes that are on a Chef server.
+       Use the ``knife recipe list`` subcommand to view all of the recipes that are on a Chef Infra Server.
 A regular expression can be used to limit the results to recipes that match a specific pattern.
 The regular expression must be within quotes and not be surrounded by forward slashes (/).

        .. end_tag

    * - `knife role </knife_role.html>`_
      - .. tag knife_role_summary

-       Use the ``knife role`` subcommand to manage the roles that are associated with one or more nodes on a Chef server.
+       Use the ``knife role`` subcommand to manage the roles that are associated with one or more nodes on a Chef Infra Server.

        .. end_tag

    * - `knife search </knife_search.html>`_
      - .. tag knife_search_summary

-       Use the ``knife search`` subcommand to run a search query for information that is indexed on a Chef server.
+       Use the ``knife search`` subcommand to run a search query for information that is indexed on a Chef Infra Server.

        .. end_tag

    * - `knife serve </knife_serve.html>`_
      - .. tag knife_serve_summary

-       Use the ``knife serve`` subcommand to run a persistent chef-zero against the local chef-repo. (chef-zero is a lightweight Chef server that runs in-memory on the local machine.)
-This is the same as running the chef-client executable with the ``--local-mode`` option.
-The ``chef_repo_path`` is located automatically and the Chef server will bind to the first available port between ``8889`` and ``9999``. ``knife serve`` will print the URL for the local Chef server, so that it may be added to the config.rb file.
+       Use the ``knife serve`` subcommand to run a persistent chef-zero against the local chef-repo. (chef-zero is a lightweight Chef Infra Server that runs in-memory on the local machine.)
+This is the same as running the Chef Infra Client executable with the ``--local-mode`` option.
+The ``chef_repo_path`` is located automatically and the Chef Infra Server will bind to the first available port between ``8889`` and ``9999``. ``knife serve`` will print the URL for the local Chef Infra Server, so that it may be added to the config.rb file.

        .. end_tag

    * - `knife show </knife_show.html>`_
      - .. tag knife_show_summary

-       Use the ``knife show`` subcommand to view the details of one (or more) objects on the Chef server.
+       Use the ``knife show`` subcommand to view the details of one (or more) objects on the Chef Infra Server.
 This subcommand works similar to ``knife cookbook show``, ``knife data bag show``, ``knife environment show``, ``knife node show``, and ``knife role show``, but with a single verb (and a single action).

        .. end_tag

    * - `knife ssh </knife_ssh.html>`_
      - .. tag knife_ssh_summary

-       Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a `search query </chef_search.html>`__ made to the Chef server.
+       Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a `search query </chef_search.html>`__ made to the Chef Infra Server.

        .. end_tag

    * - `knife ssl check </knife_ssl_check.html>`_
      - .. tag knife_ssl_check_summary

-       Use the ``knife ssl check`` subcommand to verify the SSL configuration for the Chef server or a location specified by a URL or URI.
+       Use the ``knife ssl check`` subcommand to verify the SSL configuration for the Chef Infra Server or a location specified by a URL or URI.
 Invalid certificates will not be used by OpenSSL.

        When this command is run, the certificate files (``*.crt`` and/or ``*.pem``) that are located in the ``/.chef/trusted_certs`` directory are checked to see if they have valid X.509 certificate properties.
 A warning is returned when certificates do not have valid X.509 certificate properties or if the ``/.chef/trusted_certs`` directory does not contain any certificates.

-       .. warning:: When verification of a remote server's SSL certificate is disabled, the chef-client will issue a warning similar to "SSL validation of HTTPS requests is disabled.
-HTTPS connections are still encrypted, but the chef-client is not able to detect forged replies or man-in-the-middle attacks."
-To configure SSL for the chef-client, set ``ssl_verify_mode`` to ``:verify_peer`` (recommended) **or** ``verify_api_cert`` to ``true`` in the client.rb file.
+       .. warning:: When verification of a remote server's SSL certificate is disabled, the Chef Infra Client will issue a warning similar to "SSL validation of HTTPS requests is disabled.
+HTTPS connections are still encrypted, but the Chef Infra Client is not able to detect forged replies or man-in-the-middle attacks."
+To configure SSL for the Chef Infra Client, set ``ssl_verify_mode`` to ``:verify_peer`` (recommended) **or** ``verify_api_cert`` to ``true`` in the client.rb file.

        .. end_tag

    * - `knife ssl fetch </knife_ssl_fetch.html>`_
      - .. tag knife_ssl_fetch_summary

-       Use the ``knife ssl fetch`` subcommand to copy SSL certificates from an HTTPS server to the ``trusted_certs_dir`` directory that is used by knife and the chef-client to store trusted SSL certificates.
-When these certificates match the hostname of the remote server, running ``knife ssl fetch`` is the only step required to verify a remote server that is accessed by either knife or the chef-client.
+       Use the ``knife ssl fetch`` subcommand to copy SSL certificates from an HTTPS server to the ``trusted_certs_dir`` directory that is used by knife and the Chef Infra Client to store trusted SSL certificates.
+When these certificates match the hostname of the remote server, running ``knife ssl fetch`` is the only step required to verify a remote server that is accessed by either knife or the Chef Infra Client.

        .. warning:: It is the user's responsibility to verify the authenticity of every SSL certificate before downloading it to the ``/.chef/trusted_certs`` directory. knife will use any certificate in that directory as if it is a 100% trusted and authentic SSL certificate. knife will not be able to determine if any certificate in this directory has been tampered with, is forged, malicious, or otherwise harmful.
 Therefore it is essential that users take the proper steps before downloading certificates into this directory.